scross92/CPHL-NextStrain-Training-2025/README.md

 (Select the "New User?
 Register" button at the bottom under ORCID Login)
 4) Request an NCBI user account here: https://www.ncbi.nlm.nih.gov/account/

-_We will not have adequate time to do a in depth training in person on navigating and understanding the Unix shell, therefore it is **essential** to complete this if you do no regularly use the Unix shell in your work!!!_